Family of Charlemagne

 "The Earl died in April 1619 leaving three sons and five daughters and was succeeded by his eldes son John who warmly embraced his mother's ecclesiastical opinions and was as zealous of the cause of Presbyterianism as his forefathers had been in the maintenance of Popery.

-the ministrations of the settled Protestant clergy, but for some time maintained
+ministrations of the settled Protestant clergy, but for some

 William and Mary Quarterly, Volume XII (1903) pp. 45-47 by Lyon G. Tyler vies the names of two sons, John and Charles.
 "While his second son, Sir Thomas Fleming, is said to have emigrated to the Virginia colony and became the progenitor of the Virginia branch of the family.
 Mr. Brock states ('Richmond Standard,' Feb.
 7, 1880) that he married Miss Tarleton and had Tartleton, John and Charles.
 Mr. Brock's information it is believed, is derived from family tradition.
 There is, nevertheless, no mention as far as I have been able to ascertian in the records of Virginia, of any Sir Thomas Fleming.
 The earliest perosn of the name was John fleming, who I am inclined to believe was the emigrant".
 (Lyon G. Tyler)Lilias = daughter of